oferwald/transposh/readme.txt

 Currently the plugin is able to add the multilingual urls to the sitemap, and you need to add the following line at the sitemap-core.php, add-url function (line 1509 at version 3.2.2)

-`do_action('sm_addurl', &$page);`
+`do_action('sm_addurl', $page);`

-We hope that future versions will include this by default, and for now you can get the patched file from our site.
+As of version 4 beta 3 this is included by default, for earlier versions you can get the patched file from our trac site.
-After a change of languages used, you are welcomed to trigger a new sitemap buildup.
+After a change of languages used, you are welcomed to trigger a new sitemap buildup (not needed in v4).

 = Plugin support: WP-Super-Cache =